Skip to main content

 Click here to find out more and meet some of our apprentices

-Insight from Steve Gee, CEO, Close Brothers Asset Finance, Industrial Equipment Division, into the Close Brothers SME Apprentice Programme and our long-term partnership with The University of Sheffield AMRC Training Centre.
+Hear from Steve Gee, CEO, Close Brothers Asset Finance, Industrial Equipment Division, on the Close Brothers SME Apprentice Programme and our long-term partnership with The University of Sheffield AMRC Training Centre.

 Apprentice at The University of Sheffield AMRC Training Centre